Single and Pregnant: Battling Holiday Loneliness in 2020

 At your next prenatal appointment, record your baby's heartbeat into a My Baby's Heartbeat Bear.
 You will be able to snuggle that sweet sound throughout the season - which is bound to keep you smiling!

 I am not talking about getting something for the new baby; I’m talking about YOU.
-Maybe you skip out on exchanging gifts with others and splurge on something for you… or, treat yourself by skipping out on the festivities all together and go see a movie.
+Maybe you skip out on exchanging gifts with others and splurge on something for you.

 Hold a Girls’ Night.